 Bonus: Marissa knew she needed an eye-catching piece for the wall above the peninsula.
 “It’s the first thing you will see, walking into the apartment,” she said.
 “I found a knife rack made out of dark walnut wood fairly easily (Amazon for the win!), but for the life of me, I couldn’t find a small interesting shelf.”
 She ended up coming across an octagonal shelf on Wayfair that “charmed” her with its shape but was the wrong color so she painted the black metal gold and stained the wood with a darker shade before assembling it.

 Style finds: Glazed porcelain floor tile: MSI Stone.
 Kitchen cabinets: Select Kitchen.
 Southern Hills Satin Gold cabinet hardware: Amazon.
 Sink: Dowell.
 Randolph Morris Bridge faucet: Vintage Tub & Bath.
-Refrigerator: Samsung.
-800 Series dishwasher: Bosch.
-Stove: Samsung.
-Combo washer/dryer unit: LG.
+Refrigerator: Appliances Connection.
+800 Series dishwasher: Appliances Connection.
+Stove: Appliances Connection.
+Combo washer/dryer unit: Appliances Connection.
 Kersey mini pendant: Elk.
 Wevet paint color: Farrow & Ball.
 Oak hardwood floor stain and Traffic HD finish: Bona.

 Sarah renovated her “closet-like” kitchen in Prospect Heights and doubled her storage by taking advantage of every available inch.